 On March 20, 1931, Nevada made it simple

-In the depths of the Great Depression, Nevada Governor Fred B. Balzar signed two highly controversial bills: one to legalize gambling in Nevada; the other to reduce the residency requirement in the State for a divorce from three months to just six weeks.
+In the depths of the Great Depression, Nevada Governor Fred B. Balzar signed two highly controversial bills: one to legalize gambling in Nevada; the other to reduce the residency requirement for a divorce in the State from three months to just six weeks.

 9 grounds for a Reno divorce